comp-machine-learning-general/course-materials/README.md

 are within each document.

 ## Errors
 This is the first version of much of these materials.
-There are errors.
+There are errors, typos, and notes to the instructor to fix for next time.
 If you discover an error, please open an issue.

 ## Author
 The material in this repository has been curated and/or created by Katherine M. Kinnaird.